suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 For this purpose, ciphers without integrity protection are used to encrypt the firmware image.
-Integrity protection of the firmware image MUST be provided and the suit-parameter-image-digest, defined in Section 8.4.8.6 of
-{{I-D.ietf-suit-manifest}}, MUST be used.
+Integrity protection of the firmware image MUST be provided and the suit-parameter-image-digest, defined in {{Section 8.4.8.6 of I-D.ietf-suit-manifest}}, MUST be used.

 {{RFC9459}} registers AES Counter (AES-CTR) mode and AES Cipher Block Chaining (AES-CBC) ciphers that do not offer integrity protection.
 These ciphers are useful